 Because of the extension already given, CMS says there will be no grace period—claims using ICD-9 codes after 10/1/14 will be denied.

-- Practices that are counting on their billing software to translate the ICD-9 codes into ICD-10 codes are making a false assumption.
+Practices that are counting on their billing software to translate the ICD-9 codes into ICD-10 codes are making a false assumption.
 There are about 13,600 ICD-9 codes and 144,000 ICD-10 codes, so simple crossovers are not possible in most cases.

 CMS has been urging practices to take this transition seriously for some time.
 It provides implementation guides for small and medium practices on its site, along with checklists and timelines.
 Notably, the timeline shows formal, comprehensive documentation and coding training beginning in January.

-- Conduct an assessment to determine your readiness state and identify the 50 or so diagnoses codes used most frequently in your practice.
+- Conduct an assessment to determine your readiness state and identify the 50 or so diagnoses codes used frequently in your practice.

-- Create a plan that includes who is responsible for making sure the training occurs in a timely fashion, who will teach the training, who will receive the training and when they will receive it.
-Clinicians and physicians should receive at least 16 hours of training on the new codes, according toCMS.
+- Create a plan that includes who is responsible for the training, who will teach, who will receive, and when it will be.
+Clinicians and physicians should receive at least 16 hours of training on the new codes, according to CMS.

-Once those steps are complete, your organization should be ready for formal training.
+Once those steps are complete, your organization is ready for formal training.
 Many experts recommend sending your key staffers to outside ICD-10 training or having a trainer come to your office.
-That training period is the perfect time to start the next phase of preparation: making sure that all your revenue-related vendors are ready for the new codes.
+That training period is the perfect time to start the next phase of preparation: make sure that your revenue-related vendors are ready for new codes.
 Don’t just quickly verify their readiness—ask them to tell you their plans in detail.

-Last Updated on
+Last Updated on November 13, 2020